mbrahimi25/fbrefstats/README.md

 ### About
 FBRef Stats is a Python script which uses *BeautifulSoup* and *requests* to scrape data from [FBRef].
 This is a small side project I work on in my free time.
-As an avid soccer fan and someone who finds sports stats interesting, I tried making a program which takes player stats into account so I could gain an advantage on my fantasy leagues with my friends.
+As an avid soccer fan and someone who finds sports stats interesting, I tried making a program analysing the performance of different players.
 However, I could not find many good free libraries which provided soccer data, so I resolved to build one myself.

 ### Installation